venkatamamidibathula/CKA/README.md

 Execute the command **kubeadm plan** which lists all the components that gets upgraded and components that will be upgraded manually.

+---

-Upgrade the controlplane components to exact version v1.27.0
+**Process to Upgrade the controlplane components to exact version v1.27.0**

 **apt update**